 Raleigh Union Station, the transit hub in downtown Raleigh's Warehouse District, officially began passenger service on July 10.
 The $80-million project serves as the new Amtrak passenger station, serving more than 160,000 passengers per year traveling from places such as Durham; Charlotte; Richmond, Va.; and Washington, D.C.
 The former Amtrak station in downtown Raleigh was the second busiest in the state and one of the busiest in all of the Southeast.

 The three-story, 26,000-square-foot building will add retail and dining spaces in the coming months to better serve passengers, and also has as a large plaza and a civic hall to be used for public events.
 Future plans call for an adjoining bus station with local and regional bus routes.

-Morgan Street Food Hall opens July 23
+Morgan Street Food Hall opens in August 2018

 The first of its kind in Raleigh, the space will feature 20 culinary concepts ensconced in fully-outfitted spaces offering cooked-to-order meals, snacks and specialty foods like crepes, Thai rolled ice cream, bubble tea, lobster rolls, tacos and more, plus specialized retail carts selling packaged food and culinary-related items.
 The food hall will also house two bars—The Arbor will include both indoor and outdoor space, and Auntie Betty’s will be a small gin and cocktail bar.

 A major new addition for RDU International Airport's nonstop destination list has been announced.
 Frontier Airlines will begin twice-weekly nonstop service from San Diego beginning Aug.
 15 of this year, with flights on Wednesdays and Sundays.
 RDU officials had previously named San Diego as their top domestic priority for new nonstop service.